PadWorld-Entertainment/worldofpadman/README.md

-  com_ansiColor                     - enable use of ANSI escape codes in the tty com_altivec                       - enable use of altivec on PowerPC systems com_standalone (read only)        - If set to 1, quake3 is running in
+  com_ansiColor                     - enable use of ANSI escape codes in the tty com_altivec                       - enable use of altivec on PowerPC systems com_basegame                      - Use a different base than baseq3.
-                                      standalone mode
-  com_basegame                      - Use a different base than baseq3.
 If no
                                       original Quake3 or TeamArena pak files
                                       are found, this will enable running in